Criminal Activity That Will Show Up On A Background Check

 The Facts You Should Know about Arrest Records?

 Arrest Records are accessible by law enforcement agencies and can be referenced across state lines.
 If a police officer pulls you over for a routine traffic stop, the officer will most likely run a background profile and know that you have been arrested in another state or have any outstanding warrants against you.
-Violations such as traffic infractions, active warrants, child support warrants and criminal offenses are all accessible to any law enforcement agency.
+Violations such as traffic infractions, active warrants, child support warrants and criminal offenses are all accessible to all law enforcement officers.

 Do I Need a Lawyer if I